 Can you pay by card in Turkey?

-VISA and Mastercard are accepted in many restaurants, hotels and larger stores, but it’s still a cash-based society and it’s recommended that tourists always carry cash for smaller purchases, local restaurants, smaller shops, bus rides, taxi, etc.
+VISA and Mastercard are accepted in many restaurants, hotels, and larger stores, but it’s still a cash-based society and it’s recommended that tourists always carry cash for smaller purchases, local restaurants, smaller shops, bus rides, taxi, etc.

 Should you exchange money before your trip?

 Bring a travel card without exchange fees or ATM fees, and you will save plenty of money in Turkey.
-I recommend Revolut for Europeans, but some countries have banks offering travel cards as well.

 Money and ATMs in Turkey

-My recommendation is that you pay with card in the places where you can, and if paying by card, always choose to be charged in the local currency.
+My recommendation is that you pay by card in the places where you can, and if paying by card, always choose to be charged in the local currency.
 The same goes for ATMs, never choose your own currency because you might lose €5-15 per time due to the poor exchange rate.

 Take out cash from ATMs that are connected to a bank.
 Never ever use a Euronet ATM because they charge a fee as well as offer a poor exchange rate.
 It’s likely that your bank will charge a fee when withdrawing cash abroad, usually about €5 per withdrawal + exchange fees.